 Before you go to the lender and ask for big development finance, you should look at everything regarding the project and estimate how much money you will need.
 That being said, look at the labour costs, materials, and anything of the sort that will cost additional money.
 When you’re done calculating the amount of money required, make sure that you add a 10-15% buffer on top for security.

 Prove Your Credibility

 If you want the lender to trust you, you will have to bring proof of your chances of success.
 That means that you need to show evidence that you’ll be able to accomplish what you’re planning with your property development project.

-This can be done by either teaming up with someone who has a good track record or showing your own experience in the development field, as well as previous successes.
-Without any of these, getting a significant amount of cash from a lender is unlikely – and you won’t be able to fund your project as a result.
+This can be done by either teaming up with someone who has a good track record or showing your own experience in the development field, as well as previous successes with similar projects.
+Without any of these, getting a significant amount of cash from a lender is unlikely – and you won’t be able to fund your project at all as a result

 Make Plans for Multiple Locations

-Considering that loans may not be processed immediately, there is always the risk of the property you want to be sold to someone else.
-This is why you need to think of multiple options and locations.
-This way, you’ll have higher chances of getting money for funding your development project.
-Of course, if you want to obtain your loan, you need to show proof of your plan and that the building is in a spot that has a good ROI.
+Considering that loans may not be processed immediately, there is always the risk of the property you want being sold to someone else.
+This is why you need to think of multiple options and locations for your development.
+This way, you’ll have higher chances of getting the money for funding your development project.
+Of course, if you want to obtain your loan, you will need to show proof of your plan and that the building is in a spot that has a good ROI.

 The Bottom Line

-When it comes to development finance, you need to know your options, and how to increase your chances of obtaining a loan.
+When it comes to big development finance, you need to know all of your options, and how to increase your chances of obtaining a loan successfully.
 It might take some time to find a lender willing to offer you the cash for your project – especially if you are unable to prove the success rate of your plan or if you don’t have much experience with similar projects.
-For this reason, you must be well-prepared before talking to the lenders.
+For this reason, you must be well-prepared before talking to any loan lenders.

 For more information on big development finance contact property finance partners.
 Call 020 33939277 or email [email protected]